FudanVI/benchmarking-chinese-text-recognition/README.md

 - [ ] Write a paper, and publish it at arXiv!!!

 ## Download
-The **lmdb** datasets for three benchmark settings (scene/web/document) are available in [BaiduCloud](https://pan.baidu.com/s/1OlAAvSOUl8mA2WBzRC8RCg) (psw:v2rm) and [GoogleDrive](https://drive.google.com/drive/folders/1J-3klWJasVJTL32FOKaFXZykKwN6Wni5?usp=sharing).
+The *lmdb* datasets for three benchmark settings (scene/web/document) are available in [BaiduCloud](https://pan.baidu.com/s/1OlAAvSOUl8mA2WBzRC8RCg) (psw:v2rm) and [GoogleDrive](https://drive.google.com/drive/folders/1J-3klWJasVJTL32FOKaFXZykKwN6Wni5?usp=sharing).
-For the handwriting setting, please first download the dataset at [SCUT-HCCDoc](https://github.com/HCIILAB/SCUT-HCCDoc_Dataset_Release), then manually divide it according to XXX.
+For the handwriting setting, please first download the dataset at [SCUT-HCCDoc](https://github.com/HCIILAB/SCUT-HCCDoc_Dataset_Release), then manually divide it and construct *lmdb* files following XXX.

-The **lmdb** sub-datasets (RCTW/ReCTS/LSVT/ArT/CTW) used to construct the scene settings are available in [BaiduCloud](https://pan.baidu.com/s/1OSDNyb_6f1mJVtQad7SdhA) (psw:gkta) and [GoogleDrive](https://drive.google.com/drive/folders/1oYZPLjTADqmrS2cqeZgURhG2KT2sCCIh?usp=sharing).
+The *lmdb* sub-datasets (RCTW/ReCTS/LSVT/ArT/CTW) used to construct the scene settings are available in [BaiduCloud](https://pan.baidu.com/s/1OSDNyb_6f1mJVtQad7SdhA) (psw:gkta) and [GoogleDrive](https://drive.google.com/drive/folders/1oYZPLjTADqmrS2cqeZgURhG2KT2sCCIh?usp=sharing).

 Please use ```data/lmdbReader.py``` and ```data/lmdbMaker.py``` to read or make your own dataset.